-The local Medical Director oversees and arranges all clinical and public health-related activities and is also responsible for coordinating healthcare and emergency services for participants as needed.
-They coordinate a cadre of preceptors who mentor and supervise program participants at both clinical and public/community health sites.
+The role of the Medical Director is to arrange clinical and public health placements, supervise the participant experience at these sites, and provide instruction on healthcare topics during meetings.
 Dr. Gandhi runs a private clinic in Dehradun.
 He is trained in emergency medical services and caters to all kinds of medical emergencies, specifically cardiac and respiratory.
 He is a committed physician who enjoys working with CFHI participants and the local community.

 The CFHI Local Coordinators manage the logistics of housing, transportation, and cultural immersion throughout the program.
 They are a valuable resource for any questions related to navigating the program locale, cultural norms, and tips on planning weekend travel.
 Mayank is a great resource for any questions related to navigating Dehradun locale, cultural norms and tips on planning weekend travel.
 Mayank has worked with CFHI since 2007.
 He graduated from Prayagraj Allahabhad University in Dehradun and is currently pursuing a degree in Mass Communication.
 He views CFHI participants as “global ambassadors” and enjoys learning about their studies and culture.
 In his free time, Mayank writes poems in Hindi and English.